savonet/book/language.md

 automatically by Liquidsoap.
 This makes the language very safe, while remaining very easy to use.
 For curious people reading French, the algorithm and the associated theory are described in [@baelde2008webradio].

+Incidentally, apart from the usual type information which can be found in many languages, Liquidsoap also uses typing to check the coherence of parameters which are specific to streaming.
+For instance, the number of audio channels of streams is also present in their type, and it is ensured that operators always get the right number of channels.

 ### Functional programming